Andrew J. Young papers

 Andrew Jackson Young was born in New Orleans, Louisiana, on March 12, 1932, to Andrew Jackson Young, Sr., a dentist, and Daisy Fuller Young, a teacher.

-Young has been involved in public policy issues and social change all of his adult life -- as a clergyman, civil rights leader, congressman, U.S. representative to the United Nations and private citizen.
+Young has been involved in public policy issues and social change all of his adult life -- as a clergyman, civil rights leader, congressman, U.S. representative to the United Nations, and private citizen.

 Starting as a minister in the 1950s, Young was a pastor in Alabama and Georgia and an associate director of Youth Work for the National Council of Churches.

+In 1961, Young joined the Southern Christian Leadership Conference (SCLC) and became a close associate of Martin Luther King, Jr. -- participating in the major civil rights movements of the time.
 Among these were the Birmingham Movement of 1963, which led to the Civil Rights Act of 1964 and the dismantling of segregation in the South.
-Others include the Selma Movement of 1965, leading to the passage of the Voting Rights Act that year and to revolutionary political change in the South; the Poor People's Campaign of 1968; the movement against U.S. involvement in the Vietnam War; and numerous campaigns of voter registration, economic development and labor organizing in the North and South.
+Others include the Selma Movement of 1965, which led to the passage of the Voting Rights Act that year and to revolutionary political change in the South; the Poor People's Campaign of 1968; the movement against U.S. involvement in the Vietnam War; and numerous campaigns of voter registration, economic development, and labor organizing in the North and South.

 In 1972, Young was elected to the U.S. House of Representatives from the Fifth Congressional District of Georgia, becoming the first African-American congressman from the Deep South since Reconstruction.
 He was re-elected in 1974 and 1976.
+As a congressman, Young was active on various issues, including foreign policy, civil rights, urban affairs, mass transit, and the environment.
+He sponsored legislation that established the U.S. Institute for Peace, the African Development Board, and the Chattahoochee National Park.

-In his second term and until he left Congresss to become U.N.
+In his first term in Congress, Young served on the House Banking and Currency Committee and its subcommittees on International Finance, International Trade, Mass Transportation, and Consumer Affairs.
+In his second term and until he left Congress to become U.N.
 Ambassador, he was a member of the House Rules Committee, which reviews all major legislation before it can be considered on the floor.

-He was a member of the Congressional Black Caucus, the Democratic Study Group and the Environmental Study Group.
+He was a member of the Congressional Black Caucus, the Democratic Study Group, and the Environmental Study Group.

 In 1976, Young served as chairman of the Democratic National Committee's national voter registration campaign.